Edited by Donald C. Willeke

 – Mark D. Williamson

-Introduction; The Three Most Common Forms of Relief; The Section 341 Meeting of Creditors; Pre-Bankruptcy Planning; Seeking Relief From the Automatic Stay; Preferences; Modification of Security Interests and Liens; Proof of Claim; Discharge, Denial of Discharge, and Exception to Discharge; Executory Contracts
+Introduction; The Three Most Common Forms of Relief; The Section 341 Meeting of Creditors; Pre-Bankruptcy Planning; Seeking Relief from the Automatic Stay; Preferences; Fraudulent Transfers; Modification of Security Interests and Liens; Proof of Claim; Discharge, Denial of Discharge, and Exception to Discharge; Executory Contracts

 – Karl J. Johnson & Nauni Manty